crusuer/ProductManagement/README.md

 # Product Management
-This project was created as a challenge of a software company.
+This project was created as a challenge for a software company.
 It is possible:
 ##### Product
 * Create a new product